In this section

 Owner's rights regarding services will also be relevant to your business where you may charge for carrying out modifications, servicing a boiler or installing decking, so these will also be covered in this guide.

-More detailed guidance on the CRA can be found in 'Sale and supply of goods' and 'Supply of services'.
+More detailed guidance on the CRA can be found in 'Selling and supplying goods' and 'Supplying services'.

 Owners' rights when buying goods from you